emirks/emirks/README.md

 ### I'm Emir
-I like CS, AI, Math, Philosophy, Music, and being Human.
+I like Math, CS, AI, Philosophy, Music, and being Human.

-Trying to find the right place to diffuse and the right guidance force.
-(DDPM of Emir)
+Trying to find the right places to diffuse and the right guidance force. _(Guided Diffusion of Emir)_

 Hobby Projects:
 - **Molecular Momentum (dc, mobile):** We create habits, track them, and kindly remove people that are not tracking.